Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2024-01-07-precious-metals-valuation-spot-price-vs-offer-reference-price.md

 <div class="row">
     <div class="col-md-3">
-        <p>The spot price valuation is displayed at both the annual report level, enabling year-by-year comparison of gains or losses based on the precious metals market melt value, and at the order level.
-At the order level, you can view the current value of a specific order and its value evolution since the purchase date.</p>
+        <p>The spot price valuation is shown in two ways: at the annual report level, where you can compare gains or losses year by year based on the market value of precious metals, and at the order level.
+At the order level, you can see the current value of a specific order and how its value has changed since you bought it.</p>
     </div>
     <div class="col-md-3 mb-5">
         <img class="rounded" width="220" src="https://lh3.googleusercontent.com/pw/ABLVV86G8AnUrvw19uG3_y1NXFaHcjSKhTPgT2Bdz_I2J4a-XKqYxSpuyLgRfQpVG1vjpMB82gLLLx7l7RTvZKHayfoatDc7_DkuX7pzAh_y42_ZZJJlDX15Ju4VVwkRXttsmv6kexOBnbgqN5cwALQ0MxxM=w922-h2000-s-no?authuser=0" alt="Annual Report Valuation" />